mergebase/log4j-detector/README.md

 Versions 2.15.0 and 2.16.0 are important because these are the first versions where Log4J's default out-of-the-box configuration is not vulnerable to CVE-2021-44228.

-And version 2.17.0 is important because it's not vulnerable to more recently discovered CVEs such as CVE-2021-45046 and CVE-2021-45105.
+And versions 2.3.1, 2.12.3, and 2.17.0 are important because they are not vulnerable to more recently discovered CVEs such as CVE-2021-45046 and CVE-2021-45105.
-Despite these being much less serious vulnerabilities, we anticipate everyone will want to patch to 2.17.0.
+Despite these being much less serious vulnerabilities, we anticipate everyone will want to patch to one of 2.3.1, 2.12.3, or 2.17.0.

 ## What are those "file1.war!/path/to/file2.zip!/path/to/file3.jar!/path/to/log4j.jar" results about? <a name="itemwar"></a>